Panchavarna Thatha 75 Days Celebration: Jayaram, Kunchacko Boban & Others Attend The Event [PHOTOS]

 - INTERESTING: Dulquer Salmaan & Jayaram To Team Up For The First Time?

 Panchavarna Thatha, the film which marked the directorial debut of Ramesh Pisharody, has found a place in the list of the big successes of the year 2018 so far.
-The film, which has hit the theatres on April 14, 2018 as one among the Vishu releases had opened to positive reviews and enjoyed a long run in the theatres across the state.
-The family audiences whole-heartedly accepted this film, which was a perfect entertainer with an emotional connect as well.
+The film, which has hit the theatres on April 14, 2018, as one among the Vishu releases had opened to positive reviews and enjoyed a long run in the theatres across the state.
+The family audiences wholeheartedly accepted this film, which was a perfect entertainer with an emotional connect as well.

 Starring Jayaram and Kunchacko Boban in the lead roles, Panchavarna Thatha was produced by none other than Maniyanpillai Raju.
 Most recently, the team Panchavarna Thatha had gathered together to celebrated the 75 days of its run in the theatres.
-The event was held on June 22, 2018 in Ermakulam and here are a few pictured from the function.
+The event was held on June 22, 2018, in Ernakulam and here are a few pictures from the function.

 Jayaram